Anup Chandra Pandey: Infrastructure and Industrial Development Commissioner of Uttar Pradesh

-Pandey was appointed the Additional Chief Secretary (Infrastructure and Industrial Development and NRI) and Infrastructure and Industrial Development Commissioner of Uttar Pradesh (IIDC), overseeing the Department of Infrastructure and Industrial Development and the Department of NRI, in September 2017; Pandey assumed the office of IIDC on 9 September 2017, and retired on 31 August, 2019.
+Pandey was appointed the Additional Chief Secretary (Infrastructure and Industrial Development and NRI) and Infrastructure and Industrial Development Commissioner of Uttar Pradesh (IIDC), overseeing the Department of Infrastructure and Industrial Development and the Department of NRI, in September 2017; Pandey assumed the office of IIDC on 9 September 2017, and retired on 31 August 2019.

 Chief Secretary of Uttar Pradesh

-Pandey was appointed the Chief Secretary of Uttar Pradesh government in June 2018, succeeding Rajive Kumar; Pandey assumed the office of chief secretary on 30 June 2018 and retired on 31 August, 2019.
+Pandey was appointed the Chief Secretary of Uttar Pradesh government in June 2018, succeeding Rajive Kumar; Pandey assumed the office of chief secretary on 30 June 2018 and retired on 31 August 2019.

 Election Commissioner of India

-Pandey was appointed as Election Commissioner of India on June 8 2021.Pandey assumed the office on June 9 2021.
+Pandey was appointed as Election Commissioner of India on 8 June 2021.Pandey assumed the office on 9 June 2021 and served their till 14 February 2024.